Jemma L. King

 Jemma L. King is an Anglo-Welsh poet from Shrewsbury, Shropshire, England.

-She spent much of her childhood in Aberystwyth on the west coast of Wales.
+She spent much of her childhood in Shrewsbury and Aberystwyth on the west coast of Wales.
 King won the Terry Hetherington Young Welsh Writer of the Year Award in 2011.

 Career

 Her debut collection, The Shape of a Forest (Parthian, 2013), attracted national attention when it was shortlisted for the Dylan Thomas Prize in 2013.

 The book was reviewed in the Welsh literary press for its “haunting precision and historical sweep”.